 Breastfeeding should not be painful.
 If you’re experiencing pain, you may need to adjust your baby’s latching, which is the usual culprit.
 It can also be an issue of tongue functioning, nipple confusion (if baby uses bottles or pacifiers), or something else⁴.
 Consult a lactation specialist for assistance.

 If you need help, ask.
 You will reduce a lot of frustrations for you and your baby.
 Many moms give up because they are made to feel like breastfeeding is intuitive, and if they can’t figure it out, shame arises.
 However, there are many resources for lactation support simply because it can be a challenge.
+Lactation consultants are worth the money specially for first time breastfeeding moms.

 Children are intuitive eaters, so let your baby set the pace.
 During the first few weeks, you will see a drinking pattern of about every two to three hours, which is typical for most babies.
 Infants feed this way because their stomachs are smaller, thus they need to fill themselves up consistently.
+As the baby is gaining weight, their demand for breast milk also increase.

 Learn your baby’s hunger cues.
 If you’ve ever been hangry, you know how to feels.
 A baby is used to getting their needs met right away in the womb.
 Watch for stirring, sucking motions, lip movements, and stirring.
+Be very observant of the first few feedings and learn the hunger ci\ues from your baby's behavior.

 Delay the use of a pacifier.
 Though it may seem like a good idea because babies enjoy sucking, it can hinder breastfeeding.
 Give your baby about a month until you have a breastfeeding routine down.